nimbly/Limber/README.md

 ### Route handlers

-Route handlers may either be a `\callable` or a string in the format **Fully\Qualified\Namespace\ClassName@Method** (for example `App\Handlers\v1\BooksHandler@create`).
+Route handlers may either be a `callable` or a string in the format **Fully\Qualified\Namespace\ClassName@Method** (for example `App\Handlers\v1\BooksHandler@create`).

 Route handlers *must* return a `ResponseInterface` instance.

-Limber uses reflection based autowiring to automatically resolve your route handler's parameters - including the `ServerRequestInterface` instance and any path parameters.
+Limber uses reflection based autowiring to automatically resolve your route handlers including constructor and function/method parameters.
+The `ServerRequestInterface` instance, path parameters, and any attributes attached to the  `ServerRequestInterface` instance will be resolved and injected for you.
 This applies for both closure based handlers as well as **Class@Method** based handlers.

-You may also optionally supply a PSR-11 compliant `ContainerInterface` instance to aid in route handler resolution.
+You may also optionally supply a PSR-11 compliant `ContainerInterface` instance to aid in route handler parameter resolution.
 By doing this, you can easily have your application specific dependencies resolved and injected into your handlers by Limber.
 See **PSR-11 Container support** section for more information.

 ```php
 // Closure based handler